 While it may seem small, these adjustments can be just what your teacher needs to adapt the classroom to your child.

-How To Support The Classroom At Home
+Support The Classroom At Home

 Consistency between the classroom and home will bolster your child’s ability to manage their symptoms and behavior.
 Procrastination, for example, is a habit children can learn to manage with parental and school support.
 South Carolina-based licensed mental health therapist Candin Philipps explains that those with ADHD “function off of an interest-based nervous system.”